Seminars in Ophthalmology

 Seminars in Ophthalmology is a peer-reviewed medical journal which publishes clinically oriented reviews on the diagnosis and treatment of ophthalmic disorders.
 Each issue focuses on a single topic, with a primary emphasis on appropriate surgical techniques.

+The journal is indexed in Scopus, PubMed/MEDLINE, EMBASE, Web of Science, EBSCOhost, and OCLC.

 Editor

-The editor in chief of Seminars in Ophthalmology is Prof.Mohammad Javed Ali, of the L.V.
-Prasad Eye Institute.
+The editor in chief of Seminars in Ophthalmology is Professor Mohsen Kashkouli MD of the Department of Ophthalmology, University of Louisville.